 - A. Freshman Numerals Issued after completion of first season during career.
 (One per athlete) - B. Major Letter- Issued when athlete first has satisfied criteria in any given varsity sport or activity.
 (One per athlete) - C. Metal Emblem Issued when an athlete finishes the season in any given sport or activity.
-(Different emblem for JV and Var.) - D. Pointer Emblem Issued when an athlete satisfies criteria for a major letter in a third sport or activity.
-(One per athlete) - E. Gold bar Issued each subsequent time an athlete satisfies criteria in any given varsity sport or activity.
-(No limit) - F. Captains- Pin Issued to team captains or co-captains in any varsity sport or activity.
-(No limit) - G. Plaque Issued to those members of the varsity squad selected by the squad for special awards as indicated in Athletic Handbook. - H. Certificates A varsity certificate is awarded to an athlete who has lettered in a sport and who has already received a Major Letter (MP). - I. Varsity Reserve Team Members are awarded a Junior Varsity certificate. - J. JV/Freshman Team members are awarded participation certificates. - K. Senior plaques Senior athletes who have lettered in two varsity sports for two years.
+(Different emblem for JV and Var.) - D. Gold bar Issued each subsequent time an athlete satisfies criteria in any given varsity sport or activity.
+(No limit) - E. Captains- Pin Issued to team captains or co-captains in any varsity sport or activity.
+(No limit) - F. Plaque Issued to those members of the varsity squad selected by the squad for special awards as indicated in Athletic Handbook. - G. Certificates A varsity certificate is awarded to an athlete who has lettered in a sport and who has already received a Major Letter (MP). - H. Varsity Reserve Team Members are awarded a Junior Varsity certificate. - I. JV Team members are awarded a JV gold emblem - J. Senior plaques Senior athletes who have lettered in two varsity sports for two years.